Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``boundary.particle_lo`` (2 `float`)

 * ``boundary.particle_hi`` (2 `float`)

-* ``geometry.is_periodic`` (3 `bool`)
-    Whether the boundary conditions for particles in x, y and z is periodic.
-Note that particles in z are always removed.
-This setting will most likely be changed in the near future.

-* ``fields.open_boundary`` (`bool`) optional (default `0`)
-    Uses a Taylor approximation of the Greens function to solve the Poisson equations with open boundary conditions.
-It's recommended to use this together with ``geometry.is_periodic = false false false``.
-    Only available with the predictor-corrector solver.

 * ``mr_lev1.n_cell`` (2 `integer`)
     Number of cells in x and y for level 1.